 - reduce the tobacco companies’ ability to mislead smokers about the harmful effects of smoking.

-Focus on young people and smoking prevention
+Focus on young people

-- tobacco advertising
+- tobacco and e-cigarette advertising

-- smoking in outdoor dining areas.
+- smoking or vaping in outdoor dining areas.

 Tobacco laws – the results so far